Budgie (TV series): Production

 Two series, each of 13 episodes, were made.
 Although colour equipment had been introduced two years earlier, the first four episodes were made in monochrome because of industrial action.

 A further series may have been planned for 1973, although this coincided with Adam Faith being seriously injured in a car crash, and announcing his retirement from acting as a result.
 Despite a full recovery by Faith and his eventual return to acting, a further series was never commissioned.

 The television channel Talking Pictures TV began a repeat of the entire series from 13 April 2024.

 Musical version

-A musical based on the characters of the series (but featuring only Adam Faith from the original TV cast), with a book by the scriptwriters of the original series, opened at the Cambridge Theatre in London on 18 October 1988, and ran for three months.
+A musical based on the characters of the series, but featuring only Adam Faith from the original TV cast, opened at the Cambridge Theatre in London on 18 October 1988, where it ran for three months until 21 January 1989.
+Directed by Jonathan Lynn, the book was by Keith Waterhouse and Willis Hall, and it had music by Mort Shuman, lyrics by Don Black and also starred Anita Dobson and John Turner.